open-telemetry/opentelemetry-java-contrib/span-stacktrace/README.md

 ### Configuration

-Even if autoconfiguration is not yet supported, usages of this module must use the `otel.span.stacktrace.min.duration` configuration option (defaults to 5ms) to allow consistent configuration across usages.

-The following constants are provided as a convenience:

-- `StackTraceSpanProcessor.CONFIG_MIN_DURATION`
-- `StackTraceSpanProcessor.CONFIG_MIN_DURATION_DEFAULT`

-This means the default for this feature will capture a stacktrace for all spans that last 5ms or more, disabling it must be allowed by setting a negative value to `otel.span.stacktrace.min.duration`.
+The `otel.span.stacktrace.min.duration` configuration option (defaults to 5ms) allows to configure the minimal duration for which spans should have a stacktrace captured.

-Setting `otel.span.stacktrace.min.duration` to zero means a stacktrace will be captured for all spans.
+Setting `otel.span.stacktrace.min.duration` to zero will include all spans, and using a negative value will disable the feature.

 ## Component owners